anmolthakur74/heart-disease-prediction/README.md

 ## Features

-- Input patient clinical features including:
-  - Age (years)
-  - Sex
-  - Resting Blood Pressure (mm Hg)
-  - Fasting Blood Sugar
-  - Exercise-Induced Angina
-  - ST Depression (Exercise vs Rest, mm)
-  - Number of Major Vessels (0–3)
-  - Thalassemia Status
+- Accepts essential clinical inputs for heart disease assessment.
-- Predicts **High Risk** or **Low Risk** heart disease.
+- Provides a risk classification: **High Risk** or **Low Risk**.
-- Displays model confidence (how many decision trees voted for the prediction).
+- Displays model confidence, indicating the reliability of the prediction.
+- Intuitive, responsive interface for seamless user interaction.
-- User-friendly interface with numeric step limits and dropdowns for categorical features.
+- Supports numeric inputs with controlled ranges and categorical selections for accurate data entry.

 ---